Long-lost London Woolies in High Holborn and Tottenham Court Road

-My first task this time was to return to High Holborn, to follow up reader Gabriella Coscia’s feedback after my initial visit.
-While Gabriella was able to confirm that I had indeed identified the correct property, she revealed that the building had been reclad rather than “pulled down” as 100thBirthday.co.uk had claimed.
-Furthermore, she pointed out that I’d missed the old side entrance around the corner in Grays Inn Road, with Argos now occupying a part of the building that hadn’t been externally remodelled since Woolworths’ departure.
+My first task this time was to return to High Holborn, to follow up a reader’s feedback after my initial visit.
+While that reader was able to confirm that I had indeed identified the correct property, they revealed that the building had been reclad rather than “pulled down” as 100thBirthday.co.uk had claimed.
+Furthermore, they pointed out that I’d missed the old side entrance around the corner in Grays Inn Road, with Argos now occupying a part of the building that hadn’t been externally remodelled since Woolworths’ departure.

 Sure enough, the Argos section of the building has ‘former Woolies’ written all over it, with its distinctive black stall riser and white tiled steps – quite a surprising survival for a store that closed as Woolworths in 1986.
 While there, I also crossed over to the opposite side of the road to get a better shot of the reclad High Holborn frontage.